 Imatinib and its metabolites are not significantly excreted via the kidney.
-Patients with renal dysfunction or on dialysis should be given the minimum recommended dose of 400 mg daily as starting dose.
-However, in these patients caution is recommended.
+Patients with renal dysfunction or on dialysis should be given the minimum recommended dose of 400 mg daily as starting dose (see section CLINICAL PHARMACOLOGY).
+However in these patients caution is recommended.
 The dose can be reduced if not tolerated.
-If tolerated, the dose can be increased for lack of efficacy.
+If tolerated, the dose can be increased for lack of efficacy (see section WARNINGS AND PRECAUTIONS).